Forcepoint Alternative (2026): Why Zscaler, Netskope, and Cisco Umbrella Aren't an Architectural Upgrade

 What's the best Forcepoint alternative for AI governance?

-Platforms that ship Cloud Application Control plus endpoint DLP. dope.SWG ships both.
-Cloud-proxy SWGs generally ship partial tenant control and policy-based cloud DLP only.
+Platforms that ship Cloud Application Control plus endpoint DLP for all four major AI tools. dope.SWG ships purpose-built CAC for ChatGPT, Claude, Gemini, and Copilot, plus Dopamine DLP for prompt content.
+Cloud-proxy SWGs ship partial tenant control and policy-based cloud DLP.

 Related reading